sujal9101/weather_app/README.md

 # Features:

-Accurate Weather Data:- Get up-to-date weather information, including temperature, humidity, wind speed, and more, for your chosen location.
+<u>Accurate Weather Data<u>:- Get up-to-date weather information, including temperature, humidity, wind speed, and more, for your chosen location.
 The app uses a reliable weather API to ensure accuracy.

 User-Friendly Interface:- The clean and intuitive design makes it easy for users to check the weather at a glance.
 Input your desired location, and the app delivers detailed weather insights in a visually appealing format.